 Supportive and Integrative Health Therapies

 Our supportive care team at Perlmutter Cancer Center provides ongoing treatment for any discomfort you may experience from melanoma or its treatments.
-Your doctor may prescribe medication or integrative medicine therapies, such as acupuncture, which may relieve cancer-related pain, as well as fatigue caused by radiation therapy.
+Your doctor may prescribe medication or integrative health therapies, such as acupuncture, which may relieve cancer-related pain, as well as fatigue caused by radiation therapy.
 Massage therapy and yoga may help reduce stress.

 We offer support groups and counseling during treatments for melanoma.Learn More